 Kim is passionate about StrongMinds’ mission to treat depression at scale in Africa because she feels, “Everyone has been touched by someone with mental illness.
 Regardless, the stigma is still pervasive and mental illness often goes undiagnosed and untreated.”

-Sean Mayberry, Director: Sean Mayberry, Executive Director and Founder of StrongMinds, is a former diplomat and social marketer who believes there are simple and cost-effective interventions which can improve mental health, an area that is often overlooked when addressing poverty in the developing world.
+Sean Mayberry, Trustee: Sean Mayberry, Executive Director and Founder of StrongMinds, is a former diplomat and social marketer who believes there are simple and cost-effective interventions which can improve mental health, an area that is often overlooked when addressing poverty in the developing world.
 For years Sean implemented successful HIV/AIDS and malaria programs in Africa and saw firsthand the struggles of the mentally ill.
 In 2013, he founded StrongMinds with a goal of ending the depression epidemic on the subcontinent.

 Previously, Sean was the Chief Operating Officer at VisionSpring, where he helped lead the nonprofit’s partnership with BRAC, and a country director for Population Services International in the Democratic Republic of Congo and India.
 He holds a BS degree from Rensselaer Polytechnic Institute and an MBA from Emory University.
 Sean is also a Rainer Arnhold Fellow.

-Nina Okagbue, Director: Nina Okagbue is the Coordinator of the Pan African Masters Consortium of Interpretation and Translation (PAMCIT) at the United Nations office in Nairobi.
+Nina Okagbue, Trustee: Nina Okagbue is the Coordinator of the Pan African Masters Consortium of Interpretation and Translation (PAMCIT) at the United Nations office in Nairobi.
 She is also an experienced Interpreter and Visiting Scholar of the University of Ghana Legon.

 Nina is a 23-year veteran of the African Development Bank where she was a Country Portfolio Officer specializing in social funding, women’s health and other health sector development across the continent.
 She has an MBA from Keele University and specialized in health, population and nutrition.